This is a getting started guide for Fedora. It is a manual configuration so you understand all the underlying packages / services / ports, etc…

 kind: Config clusters: - name: local cluster: server: http://fed-master:8080 users: - name: kubelet contexts: - context: cluster: local user: kubelet name: kubelet-context current-context: kubelet-context

-for SERVICES in kube-proxy kubelet docker; do systemctl restart $SERVICES systemctl enable $SERVICES systemctl status $SERVICES done
+for SERVICES in kube-proxy kubelet docker; do systemctl enable --now $SERVICES systemctl status $SERVICES done

 kubectl get nodes NAME STATUS AGE VERSION fed-node Ready 4h